pandey-ankit/tomcat-verrazzano/setup-oke-ocishell/setup-oke-ocishell.md

     ![Enter Data](images/enter-data.png " ")

-5. On the *Review* page, click *Create Cluster* to create the new network resources and the new cluster.
+5. On the *Review* page, select the check box for *Create a Basic cluster* and then click *Create Cluster* to create the new network resources and the new cluster.

     ![Review Cluster](images/review-cluster.png " ")